Next 6 month program begins October 2019. Email for details

 “The Friends With Your Mind course helped me understand and accept for the first time how affected I actually was by past trauma.
 And how much energy had been going into ‘soldiering through’.
 After softly landing in life “just as it is”, I was not only offered Lynn’s knowledge, experience and deep understanding, but also the stunning wealth of resources she is making available to continue to help me/us accept and feel safe with myself, to heal and become friends with all of our experience.”
 A.

 “I am grateful for Lynn’s sensitivity, integrity and skill as she holds the space for me to feel the fear I’ve unknowingly avoided my entire life.
-Lynn’s gentle intelligent guidance through the Living Inquiries has helped release the velcro that kept my thoughts welded to my gut-wrenching feelings.
+Lynn’s gentle intelligent guidance through inquiry has helped release the velcro that kept my thoughts welded to my gut-wrenching feelings.
 That welding, that glue drove my self-defeating behaviour.
 Anyone considering this work could only benefit from Lynn’s compassion and expertise.”
 L.

 “I’ve been in a crisis of extreme depression and loneliness.
 Lynn has helped me to notice the mind’s propensity to want to do something about it.
 That’s resistance in disguise.
 It’s the resistance that seems to perpetuate the suffering.”
 S.

 “I realized during these practices that I cannot tolerate silence when with other people.
 I feel I have to start jabbering away to fill in the empty space.
 Upon meditating about this, what came up for me was when my parents were fighting (often) and yelling at each other, what followed was silence (sometimes for days and days) which as a child was very threatening to me.
-I have sat with this realization several times and come to the understanding that silence can be safe, comfortable and non threading.
+I have sat with this realization several times and come to the understanding that silence can be safe, comfortable and non-threatening.
 I totally enjoy listening to others conversations and have resisted the urge to fill in the silent spaces.
 I am learning so very much from our daily practices and your workshops.
 I cannot express enough how much I appreciate and thank you for your wise knowledge, honesty and the kindness and patience you show us.”
 W.

 “Lynn, thank you so much for the wonderful guided inquiry.
 I am working on staying with my feelings, but often have “ok, I feel it but now what” thoughts.
 Now you have given me a valuable template to work with.”
 H.